Providing Divorce Mediation Services Throughout California

 Step 6: Finalization

-Dina submits the agreement to the court for filing.
-Before then, Dina and her staff at Families First Mediation check that every document is accurately completed and submitted within deadlines, allowing the couples to move effortlessly through this stage.
+Before submitting the agreement to the court for filing, Dina and her staff at Families First Mediation will double check that all documents are accurately completed and submitted within deadlines so that nothing holds up the couples at this stage.

 Post-Divorce Mediation Process: What Happens After Divorce Mediation?